MaxBrockbank/friday_solo_project3/README.md

 * Test: "It will reverse the array containing the number range."
 * Expect: (filterNumber(10).toEqual([1, 2, 3, 4, 5, 6, 7, 8, 9, 10]))

-* Test: It will combine all current test to work together.
+* Test: "It will combine all current test to work together.
 Start by creating the range array, then reversing it.
-After that search through the range array for matches to the checks array and replace the matches with the matching index in the replacements array.
+After that search through the range array for matches to the checks array and replace the matches with the matching index in the replacements array."
 * Expect: (filterNumber(10).toEqual(["Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!"]))

 ## Known Bugs